zfs-old-crap/linkytime/docs/DeveloperGuide.md

 The `LogicManager` then calls `LinkyTimeParser::parseCommand` for it to figure out what command this is.

 Step 3:
-The `LinkyTimeParser` parses the user input and creates a `ListCommand` object.
+The `LinkyTimeParser` parses the user input and creates a `ListMeetingCommand` object.

 Step 4:
-The `ListCommand` is then returned to the `LogicManager` which calls `ListCommand::execute` to execute the command.
+The `ListMeetingCommand` is then returned to the `LogicManager` which calls `ListMeetingCommand::execute` to execute the command.

 Step 5:
-The `ListCommand` then calls `Model::updateFileredMeetingEntryList` to update the model's filter to display all meetings.
+The `ListMeetingCommand` then calls `Model::updateFileredMeetingList` to update the model's filter to display all meetings.

 Step 6:
-The `ListCommand` then creates a successful `CommandResult`.
+The `ListMeetingCommand` then creates a successful `CommandResult`.

 #### Design considerations:
 **Aspect: How list executes:**

-**Alternative 1 (current choice):** `LinkyTimeParser` returns a `ListCommand` without having a parser.
+**Alternative 1 (current choice):** `LinkyTimeParser` returns a `ListMeetingCommand` without having a parser.
 * Pros: Easier to implement and allows for more flexible user input.
-* Cons: All user inputs that contains `list` as its first word will result in the execution of `ListCommand`, including those that don't make sense.
+* Cons: All user inputs that contains `list` as its first word will result in the execution of `ListMeetingCommand`, including those that don't make sense.
 E.g. `list abc`

-**Alternative 2:** `LinkyTimeParser` uses a `ListCommandParser` to enforce that the user input cannot have additional params.
+**Alternative 2:** `LinkyTimeParser` uses a `ListMeetingCommandParser` to enforce that the user input cannot have additional params.
-* Pros: Provides clear definition of what the user input for a `ListCommand` should be.
+* Pros: Provides clear definition of what the user input for a `ListMeetingCommand` should be.
 * Cons: Harder to implement and more rigid in nature.

 --------------------------------------------------------------------------------------------------------------------